 WP Clean Up Optimizer (Free Light Version)

 WP Clean-Up Optimizer is a light edition of a premium plugin.
 On clicking the button in the sidebar the dashboard, displayed in horizontal tabs, loads.
 This page shows you database information at the very top and underneath you have a further 4 tabs.
-The first tab offers a data optimizer tool with detailed information on the types of data is cleaned.
+The first tab offers a data optimizer tool with detailed information on the types of data that are cleaned.

 The DB optimizer only enables you to empty the contents of the tables but does display all WP tables in red and disables optimising these for safety reasons.
 Both data and database optimizer schedules are only available in premium editions.

 The login logs tab details information on who has logged in and information on the country and IP address which can be useful.
 Other notable free features include a system status tool, which can be found in the sidebar menu, this gives you information about your server settings.
 The limits set by the light version of this plugin can either annoy you or force you to upgrade.
-The premium versions are quite reasonable and start at £12 for a one-off single install up to £409 for an extended 50 install license.
+The premium versions are reasonable and start at £12 for a one-off single install and up to £409 for an extended 50-install license.

 WP Sweep (Free)

 WP Sweep is a useful little no-nonsense cleaner that can be found in the tools sidebar menu, kudos for keeping the sidebar clean!
 Once loaded you can find a post, comment, user, term, options and database cleaner section along with a sweep button for manually sweeping specific areas.
-At the bottom there is a master sweep button which will sweep everything.
-The plugin also advises you to back-up your database.
+At the bottom, there is a master sweep button which will sweep everything.
+The plugin also advises you to back up your database.

 Advanced Database Cleaner (Free)

 The optimize database tab will only display what needs to be optimised.
-It also has a scheduler but has a notice that it doesn’t need running all the time.
+It also has a scheduler but has a notice that it doesn’t need to run all the time.
 The cron tab displays all tasks, like version checks, theme and plugin updates and how often they run.
 The reset database is a handy little tool which can be useful for developers to reset their database back to its original instead of having to re-install WP.

 Clean Up Booster (Free Light Edition)